saurabhshende13/Building-a-WordPress-Web-Solution-with-MySQL/README.md

 ## Steps

 ### Step 1: Prepare the Web Server
-1. Launch an EC2 instance to serve as the **WordPress Web Server**.
+1. Launch an EC2 instance to serve as the **WordPress Web Server** in Public Subnet in VPC01.

 ![step1-01](steps/Step1-01.png)